Protecting backups from ransomware is as easy as 3-2-1

 Backing up your data is a key part of the defense against ransomware and other malware.
 If the backups are wiped out by ransomware, this defense is rendered useless.
 Ransomware attackers often try to find and delete or encrypt backups, many of which are accessible through compromised accounts.
 The loss of backups, even just recent backups, makes an attack a much more costly event and limits your ability to resist the attacker.
 What are practical ways to ensure this does not happen?

 As with most security precautions, there is no 100% guaranteed way to protect your backups.
 But by following best practices, you can significantly increase your chances of being able to use backups for recovery from the attack with minimal losses of time and business.
 Having backups available won't remove the need for an organized response to the attack run by incident response professionals, but it will make the recovery process quicker and easier.

 The best backup practices can involve nontrivial cost and diligence by IT personnel.
-The methods used, mostly involving the 3-2-1 rule, are the right way to protect your organization—not just from ransomware but from myriad other problems that over the years have crippled companies and ruined careers.
+The methods used, mostly involving the 3-2-1 rule, are the right way to protect your organization—not just from ransomware but from myriad other problems that over the years have brought companies to their knees and ruined careers.
 But, even if you're not going to go to the lengths you should in backup, there are actions you can take to lessen the vulnerability of your backups in the event of an attack.

 Follow the 3-2-1 rule of backup

 - Three copies of the data are backed up

 - Two different storage media are used for the backup